gunjangupta7/Pizza_Hut_Sales_Analysis/README.md

-# Pizza_Hut_Sales_Analysis_Project
+# Pizza Sales Analysis using SQL

-This repo contains SQL analysis of PizzaHut sales
+This repository contains an SQL-based analysis of PizzaHut sales data.
+The goal is to explore sales trends, revenue contribution, and customer ordering behavior using structured queries and relational data analysis.

-**🍕 Pizza Sales Analysis using SQL**
+## Project Files

+- [Pizza_salesSQL.pdf](./Pizza_salesSQL.pdf) - Project report and findings
+- [SQL Queries](./%23%20Pizza%20sales%20Analysis%20--%20SQL%20Queries.sql) - Full set of analysis queries

-**📌 Project Overview**
+## Project Overview

 This project focuses on analyzing a pizza sales dataset using SQL to extract meaningful business insights.

-The analysis aims to understand sales trends, revenue contribution, and customer ordering patterns using structured query techniques.
+The analysis is designed to understand:

+- Sales trends
+- Revenue contribution
+- Customer ordering patterns
+- Product and category performance

-The dataset consists of multiple related tables representing orders, order details, pizzas, and pizza categories.
+The dataset includes multiple related tables for orders, order details, pizzas, and pizza categories.

-**🗂 Dataset Description**
+## Dataset Description

 The project uses the following tables:

-**orders** – Contains order date and time information
+- `orders` - Contains order date and time information

-**order_details** – Stores pizza quantities per
+- `order_details` - Stores pizza quantities per order
-order

-**pizzas** – Includes pizza size and price details
+- `pizzas` - Includes pizza size and price details

-**pizza_types** – Contains pizza names and
+- `pizza_types` - Contains pizza names and categories
-categories

-**🛠 Tools & Technologies**
+## Tools and Technologies

-SQL (MySQL)
+- SQL (MySQL)

-Excel (CSV files as data source)
+- Excel/CSV files as the data source

-**🔍 Analysis Performed**
+## Analysis Performed

-Sales and revenue analysis
+- Sales and revenue analysis

-Identification of top-selling pizzas and categories
+- Identification of top-selling pizzas and categories

-Peak ordering time analysis
+- Peak ordering time analysis

-Category-wise and size-wise revenue contribution
+- Category-wise and size-wise revenue contribution

-Use of joins, aggregations, and date/time functions
+- Use of joins, aggregations, and date/time functions

-**📈 Key Insights**
+## Key Insights

-Certain pizza categories contribute significantly to overall revenue
+- Certain pizza categories contribute significantly to overall revenue.

-Peak order volumes occur during specific time periods
+- Peak order volumes occur during specific time periods.

-Larger pizza sizes generate higher revenue compared to smaller sizes
+- Larger pizza sizes generate higher revenue compared to smaller sizes.

-A small set of pizzas contributes a major portion of total sales
+- A small set of pizzas contributes a major portion of total sales.

-**🎯 Conclusion**
+## Conclusion

 This project demonstrates how SQL can be effectively used to analyze real-world sales data.
-It helped strengthen SQL querying skills and develop analytical thinking by transforming raw data into meaningful insights.
+It helped strengthen SQL querying skills and build analytical thinking by transforming raw data into meaningful business insights.